 A. The schedule gets a bit tight around the holidays but I'm certain I can find a date and time that works for you.
-Use the form on the Contact page to send me an email, or just send a note to BillVisual@gmail.com.
+Use the form on the Contact page to send me an email, or just send your note to BillVisual@gmail.com.
 Or call me on my mobile, 301.455.5344.

 Q. Should I do anything special to get ready for the session?

-Q. Do you have a no charge consultation before the session?
+Q. Do we meet before the session?

 Q. Should I bring treats?